astadata/Asta-Dashboard-Production/DEPLOYMENT.md

 ---

-## STEP 3: Backend Deployment Options
+## STEP 3: Backend Deployment Optionsoption

 Your Node.js backend (in `/server`) needs separate hosting.
 Choose one: